AlbertEmil/tiltCsv/README.md

 _Remark: During development, it seemed that data is sent nearly every second._

 For communications with the Tilt Hydrometer, a NodeJS-based client (written in JavaScript) is used.
-An implementation of the [iBeacon data format](https://en.wikipedia.org/wiki/IBeacon#Technical_details) for NodeJS can be found in the [`@abandonware/noble` packages](https://github.com/abandonware/noble) which is used to communicate with the hydrometer.
+An implementation of the [iBeacon data format](https://en.wikipedia.org/wiki/IBeacon#Technical_details) for NodeJS can be found in the [`@abandonware/noble` package](https://github.com/abandonware/noble) which is used to communicate with the hydrometer.
 As the tilt device sends data wrapped in the [BLE `minor` and `major` fields](https://os.mbed.com/blog/entry/BLE-Beacons-URIBeacon-AltBeacons-iBeacon/), parsing the incoming data is required.
-The project [`node-beacon-scanner`](https://github.com/ansgomez/node-beacon-scanner) contains several methods to do this.
-As tilt complies with the iBeacon data format, [this parser](https://github.com/ansgomez/node-beacon-scanner/blob/master/lib/parser-ibeacon.js) can be utilized.
+The data protocol can be found [here](https://kvurd.com/blog/tilt-hydrometer-ibeacon-data-format/).
+The project [`node-beacon-scanner`](https://github.com/ansgomez/node-beacon-scanner) contains [a parser for the iBeacon format](https://github.com/ansgomez/node-beacon-scanner/blob/master/lib/parser-ibeacon.js) which will be adopted.

 In order to make all the measuremtens available for later analysis and visualization, every reading is stored in CSV files.
 The [`discover`](https://github.com/abandonware/noble#event-peripheral-discovered) event is [used for creating a RxJs observable](https://rxjs.dev/api/index/function/fromEvent).
 To listen just for the data broadcast by the Tilt Hydrometer and reduce the data rate, any incoming BLE beacon data is filtered first and then downsampled using RxJs' [`filter()`](https://rxjs.dev/api/operators/filter) and [`throttleTime()`](https://rxjs.dev/api/operators/throttleTime) operators.
 Further data processing is attached to the observable via [RxJs' `map()` operator](https://rxjs.dev/api/operators/map).

 _Remark: Incoming data is downsampled, so that other values are ignored and not averaged._

 The GPIOs available on header J1 are used to interact with the user push button and LED, the [GPIOs](https://www.raspberrypi.org/documentation/usage/gpio/) (available on header J1) are used.
 These are accessed via the NodeJS module `onfoff` which additionally provides button interrupts and [software-debounce](https://www.npmjs.com/package/onoff#debouncing-buttons).

 ### Install required packages, prerequisites and dependencies